- Getting Started

 Seller agrees to provide evidence of compliance with these requirements before this Agreement becomes effective and any other time upon reasonable request of the University.
 In the event EIT provided under this Agreement does not fully conform to the to the standards set forth above, Seller will promptly advise University in writing of the nonconformance and provide detailed information regarding the plans to achieve conformance, including but not limited to an intended timeline.
 Seller agrees to promptly respond to and resolve any complaint regarding accessibility of its products or services.
 Failure to comply with these accessibility standards shall constitute a breach of this Agreement.

-Where EIT is not fully accessible, an analysis will be conducted by Purchasing initially and then the Accessibility Review Committee (ARC) if necessary.
+Where EIT is not fully accessible, an analysis will be conducted by Procurement initially and then the Accessibility Review Committee (ARC) if necessary.
 The analysis will include a determination as to the level of accessibility as well as how it can be provided to all in an equally effective and integrated manner.

 Ask Vendor Questions

 Some of the questions the purchaser, Procurement Agent, or ARC may ask include:

 - Is the technology actually accessible or is there a plan to make it accessible, and if so, what is the time frame?

 - Has the vendor supplied a name and contact information for a person in their company who handles accessibility issues?